digling/tukano-project/README.md

 # Tukano-Project

-Reposotory for the Tukano project (discussions and automatic data analyses)
+Repository for the Tukano project (discussions and automatic data analyses)

 ## Issue Tracker and Mile Stones as Basic Organization Principle